Amarnath510/docker-swarm-demo/README.md

     pwqvil9bjxaf        database            replicated          1/1                 amarnath510/mysql-5.6-docker-image:latest
     frsjejc8lljf        spring-boot-app     replicated          1/1                 amarnath510/spring-boot-mysql-app:latest    *:80->8200/tcp
     ```
-  * To **check logs**,
+  * To **check logs**:
     - `Leader-Node$ docker service logs -f database`
     - From leader node we can look at logs of any services which even might be running on different nodes
-  * At the top you can see a port been opened (80, the one we mapped for 8200 of spring-boot-app).
+    - At the top you can see a port been opened (80, the one we mapped for 8200 of spring-boot-app).
 If we click on it, a url opens something like "http://ip172-18-0-82-bqvdc4tim9m000a8uafg-80.direct.labs.play-with-docker.com/"
-  * Try from browser by appending out API path,
+    - Try from browser by appending out API path,
     - http://ip172-18-0-82-bqvdc4tim9m000a8uafg-80.direct.labs.play-with-docker.com/company/employees
     - [] // should return empty array as there are no records in database yet

   * Open Postman, **POST:** http://ip172-18-0-82-bqvdc4tim9m000a8uafg-80.direct.labs.play-with-docker.com/company/employees/all
     with RAW-JSON data,
     ```